TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

 - You are given a binary matrix where:
-  * Each row is sorted in non-decreasing order â†’ pattern 0 0 0 ...
+  * Each row is sorted in non-decreasing order → pattern 0 0 0 ...
 1 1 1
 - You must return the index of the row that has the maximum number of 1s.
-- If multiple rows have same count â†’ return the smallest index.
+- If multiple rows have same count → return the smallest index.
-- If no 1 exists in the grid â†’ return -1.
+- If no 1 exists in the grid → return -1.
 - Goal:
   * Find the row with the maximum number of ones (using sorted row property efficiently).
 ---

 ## 2. Constraints

-- 1 â‰¤ n, m â‰¤ 100
+- 1 ≤ n, m ≤ 100
 - Values are 0 or 1
-- All rows sorted (0â€™s â†’ 1â€™s)
+- All rows sorted (0’s → 1’s)
 ---

 ## 3. Edge Cases

-- Entire matrix is all 0â€™s â†’ return -1
+- Entire matrix is all 0’s → return -1
-- Multiple rows with same number of 1â€™s
+- Multiple rows with same number of 1’s
-- First row has max 1â€™s
+- First row has max 1’s
 - Only one row
 - Rows like [1,1,1] or [0,0,0]
 ---